ArhumJain/kali/README.md

 # Kali Discord Bot
-Currently implementing chatbot functionality
+Implemented chatbot functionality
-- This means startchat.js, tellbot.js, endchat.js are **INCOMPLETE**
+- Patching chatbot bug where you can keep calling the "endchat" command even after the session has been closed
 ---
 ## Usage
 1. Create a discord bot application at the [discord developer portal](https://discord.com/developers/applications)